iWriteGigs

 Question #20

-A Everyone receives an income that is equal to the value of their productive contribution to society.
+A Everyone receives an income that is as high as possible.

 B Everyone receives an equal income.